certbot/certbot/docs/using.rst

 than obtaining a new one; don't forget any `www.` domains!
 Specifying a subset of the domains creates a new, separate certificate containing only those domains, rather than replacing the original certificate.)
-The ``certonly`` form attempts to renew one individual certificate.
+When run with a set of domains corresponding to an existing certificate, the ``certonly`` command attempts to renew that one individual certificate.

 Please note that the CA will send notification emails to the address you provide if you do not renew certificates that are about to expire.